Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Conclusion

-In this work, we address the underexplored problem of achieving robustness against model misspecification in hypothesis transfer learning under the concept shift condition.
-We first show that in classical nonparametric regression, where true functions belong to Sobolev spaces, specifying the hypothesis space as the RKHS of a fixed bandwidth Gaussian kernel allows spectral algorithms to produce estimators that attain minimax optimal convergence rates, provided the regularization parameter decays exponentially.
-This provides a stronger, robust result for the misspecified spectral algorithms as it can help to overcome the well-known saturation effect.
-Leveraging this result, we show that a modified version of a class of hypothesis transfer learning algorithms is robust against model misspecification while still attaining minimax optimality.
-The derived convergence rates reveal several factors that affect the transfer efficiency, which have been overlooked by previous research, and these findings are empirically validated through numerical simulations.
+In this work, we establish the convergence of spectral algorithms with fixed-bandwidth Gaussian kernels for nonparametric regression.
+We show that when the true functions belong to Sobolev spaces, specifying the hypothesis space as the Gaussian RKHS allows spectral algorithms to produce estimators that attain minimax optimal convergence rates.
+A critical discovery is that this optimality necessitates an exponential decay of the regularization parameter $\lambda$, a departure from the polynomial decay typically seen in misspecified kernel literature.
+Importantly, this result offers a general theoretical insight for misspecified spectral algorithms and a remedy to overcome the well-known saturation effect, independent of the specific choice of learning algorithms.

-We aspire this work serves as a starting point for advancing robust transfer learning with statistical guarantees: it encourages the researchers to be aware of the necessity of robustness in learning algorithms under distribution shifts, particularly when leveraging conventional statistical tools or models for which misspecification is not the central research theme.

-Moreover, we provide the following potential directions for further improvements.
-This work considers the setting where the distributions of $X$ stay the same while conditional distributions of $Y|X$ can vary.
-However, in practice, the invariant marginal distribution condition is often unverifiable, and the performance of HTL can degrade significantly when the support or covariate distributions differ substantially between domains.
-Exploring modifications to the HTL framework that enhance its robustness to covariate shifts while providing theoretical guarantees represents an important avenue for further study.
-Such advancements would significantly expand the applicability of our results.